Acupuncture Wishart

 Acupuncture – part of your physiotherapy treatment?

 A Pinch of Prevention uses a thorough assessment to determine whether the patient is suitable for this treatment and a course of needling is often complimented with a flexibility program and hands-on treatment as appropriate.
-It has become more popular to combine Acupuncture with the physiotherapy treatment.Our team at A Pinch of Prevention uses Acupuncture as an evidence-based form of treatment for acute and chronic pain, musculoskeletal injuries or sports injuries.
+It is becoming more common for Acupuncture to be used alongside with a physical therapy treatment regimen.
+A Pinch of Prevention employs Acupuncture for Wishart residents to treat acute and chronic pain, a musculoskeletal injury or sports injuries.

 What is the Acupuncture Evidence Project?